rajanssi/minipl-interpreter/documentation/accounting.md

 31.5 - Worked on semantic analysis for arithmetic expressions - 3h

-2.6 - Worken on interpreting expressions - 2h
+2.6 - Worked on interpreting expressions - 2h

+3.6 - Worked on input and output - 3h